redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 6. Allows configuring provider's admin accounts (i.e. account that are allowed to change provider's manifest and meta-data).

 Contract is implemented as an Arweave SmartWeave contract and is currently available under `OrO8n453N6bx921wtsEs-0OCImBLCItNU5oSbFKlFuU` address.
-Most of the administrative operations can be also performed using dedicated user interface in [app.redstone.finance](https://app.redstone.finance/#/app/providers).
+Most of the administrative operations can be also performed using a dedicated user interface in [app.redstone.finance](https://app.redstone.finance/#/app/providers).

 List of available data providers loaded from the Arweave:
 ![providers](https://github.com/redstone-finance/redstone-node/blob/main/docs/img/redstone-app-providers.png?raw=true)